 - Restorative sports massage: Training may sometimes be painful.
 Restorative sports massage is carried out in both long and short sessions and is given to the athletes when they are undergoing training so that they do not hurt themselves; instead, take joy in the process.
 While the former is concentrated on the whole body, the latter focuses on only those parts that are to be used more in events.

-- Rehabilitative sports massage: This form of massage is mainly given to reduce the pains that are caused by the injuries.
+- Rehabilitative sports massage: This form of massage is mainly given to reduce the pains that are caused by the sports injuries.
 It usually continues for a short duration, at frequent intervals (weekly usually), to bring back the body to its normal condition.